Linux 如何将 system() 的输出重定向到文件?

 system("ls -l > Result");

-But you have to be careful if filename (Result) comes from user input as user can supply something like 'Result; rm -rf /*'
+But you have to be careful if filename (Result) comes from user input as user can supply something like 'Result; rm -rf /*'as the filename.

 system("/bin/ls -l > Result");